How To: Get Rid of Crows

 A bane to gardeners for the way they feast on seeds and fruits, crows could be called the goats of the sky because they’ll eat virtually anything, making a mess on your property and a lot of noise in the process.
-So while they aren’t all bad—a crow family can devour tens of thousands of grubs, caterpillars, and other garden pests in a single season.
+That said, they aren’t all bad—a crow family can devour tens of thousands of grubs, caterpillars, and other garden pests in a single season.

 A lone scarecrow might not be too effective, but the strategies below—which work best when used consistently and in conjunction with one another—can frighten off your feathered foes.
-Just be sure to vary the position and location of items you utilize so clever crows won’t become desensitized to them.
-To send crows packing, use:
+Just be sure to vary the position and location of items you utilize so that clever crows won’t become desensitized to them.

-Keep Them Away
+How to Keep Crows Away

 To prevent crows from returning, make your property less attractive by:

-• Covering your trash.
+- Covering your trash.
 Use garbage cans with tight-fitting lids and put them in a secure area.
 If they’re open, crows will belly up to the buffet.
 And if dogs or raccoons turn your receptacles over at night, crows will have a smorgasbord come morning.

-• Composting wisely.
+- Composting wisely.
 If you put kitchen scraps in your compost, cover it to keep crows out.
 Or only compost yard waste, which doesn’t interest crows.

-• Feeding conscientiously.
+- Feeding conscientiously.
 The seed you offer songbirds will attract crows as well, so secure and clean around feeders.
 Only use feeders that exclude large birds, position them so that they can’t be overturned, and tidy up any spilled feed regularly.
 Also avoid feeding Fido and Fluffy outdoors, or remove any leftovers as soon as mealtime is over.

-• Thinning trees near gardens.
+- Thinning trees near gardens.
 Crows love to roost in tall trees, so you may wish to remove mighty specimens growing near a food source like your veggie patch.
 Plant new trees in areas less hospitable to crows.

 Now that you’ve banished these wily, unwelcome guests, your garden can flourish—and that’s really something to crow about!